mlpack/mlpack/doc/user/methods/bayesian_linear_regression.md

 `Train()` function:

  * `blr.Train(data, responses, centerData=true, scaleData=false, maxIterations=50, tolerance=1e-4)`
-   - Train model on the given data.

----

 Types of each argument are the same as in the table for constructors [above](#constructor-parameters).